Diljot-Singh/ML-practice-projects/README.md

 # ML-practice-projects

-List of practice projects and datasets:
+List of projects in this repository

 1) Breast Cancer prediction
 2) Predicting App Subscription Buyers